ahotchkin/react-fitness-backend/dev-log.md

 Dashboard
 - [ ] Display macro information for current day
 - [ ] Display nutrient information for current day

-Diary
-- [ ] Automatically add Diary for every day when user signs up - or just when user searches for a particular date / it’s today and no diary is created yet?
-  - *Install whenever gem to schedule diary creation*

 Foods
 - [ ] Recommend foods to eat based on current daily consumption